-Official transcripts are released from The Christ College of Nursing and Health Sciences when written authorization is received and the student's financial obligations to the College have been met.
-To access a printable Official Transcript Request form, please refer to the College website at www.thechristcollege.edu, or visit the Registrar/Bursar page in Blackboard: thechristcollege.Blackboard.com.
+Official transcripts are released from The Christ College of Nursing and Health Sciences authorization is received and the student's financial obligations to the College have been met.
+Official transcripts may be requested securely via the National Student Clearinghouse.
+Using this process also allows you to track the processing of your order and receive email and text alerts regarding your request.
+To access the transcript request page please visit the website at: www.thechristcollege.edu.
+Select 'Quicklinks' -> 'Onestop' -> 'Request Transcript of Grades.'